leannemay/leannemay/README.md

 # 18BluntWrap Battle

-Welcome to the BluntWrapz Battle!
+Welcome to the BluntWrapz Battle game !
 Immerse yourself in the  HIGH LIFE the world of Blunts and fierce wrap battles.
 Manage your Blunt shop, explore different parts of Manchester will you make it out or not?, can you prove your lyrical talent in epic wrap battles, LETS GO CHAMP!

 ## How to Play